openedx/edx-platform/docs/course_authors/source/organizing_course.rst

 Sections
 ********

-A Section is the topmost category in your course.
+A section is the topmost category in your course.
 A Section can represent a time-period in your course, or another organizing principle.

-To create a Section:
+To create a section:

 #.
 In the Course Outline, click **New Section**.
 #.
 In the field that opens at the top of the outline, enter the new Section name.
 #.
 Click **Save**.

-The new, empty Section is placed at the bottom of the course outline.
+The new, empty section is placed at the bottom of the course outline.
-You must now add Subsections to the Section.
+You must now add subsections to the section.

-Whether or not students see the new Section depends on the release date.
+Whether or not students see the new section depends on the release date.
 See :ref:`Publishing Your Course` for more information.

 .. _Subsections: